mshaneck/mshaneck.github.io/SLAE32/slae32-assignment3.md

 {% include image name="eggtimer.png" width="100%" %}

 So overall, I think I met the goals set out in the beginning.
-It is 33 bytes, so better than the two `access` based egg hunters presented by skape.
-It takes just under 3 seconds, but since skape's paper was published in 2004, I'm not sure how much that comparison is worth, but it is close to the faster `sigaction` based egg hunters and much faster than the `access` based ones.
+It is 33 bytes, so shorter than the two `access` based egg hunters presented by skape.
+It takes just under 3 seconds, but since skape's paper was published in 2004, I'm not sure how much that comparison is worth, but it is closer to the faster `sigaction` based egg hunters and much faster than the `access` based ones.

 I also used my assignment 1 and 2 shell code as a test as well.